Learn About Tomatoes

 - Avoid drought stress by making sure your plants get at least 2 inches of rain or water per week.
 Apply enough water to moisten more than the top inch of soil.
 Container grown plants will need more than 2 inches of applied-water per week in hot weather, check them daily if possible.
 Consider using drip irrigation or soaker hoses.
 One or two soakings are better than many light waterings.

 - Avoid over-fertilizing during the early fruiting stage, especially if the fertilizer contains high percentages of nitrogen.
-Use fertilizers especially formulated for tomatoes such as Tomato-tone.
+Use fertilizers especially formulated for tomatoes.
 These fertilizers have just the right amount of nitrogen and other micronutrients best for fruit production.

 - Avoid close cultivation around the base of plants when weeding.
 A layer of mulch should help prevent the possible disturbance or damage of fragile roots accidentally.